 Call us to learn more about our Medical Oncology and Hematology services or to make an appointment.

 Your cancer journey is as unique as you are—we create individualized cancer treatment plans tailored for your life.
-At the Adult Primary Care, Hematology & Oncology medical group practice at Central Vermont Medical Center, our medical oncologists, hematologists, and oncology nurses, along with our expert staff, care for those with cancer and blood-related diseases.
+At our Hematology & Oncology medical group practice at Central Vermont Medical Center, our medical oncologists, hematologists, and oncology nurses, along with our expert staff, care for those with cancer and blood-related diseases.
 Our team will oversee your treatment using the latest techniques and medical advances to optimize your care.

 Medical Oncology and Hematology Services We Offer